5 Best Clover Alternatives & Competitors

 Pros

-- Free software with loyalty program
+- Free software with built-in loyalty program

 - Supports retail and restaurant inventory management